MehdiKhiatiDS/MehdiKhiatiDS.github.io/aboutme.md

 - I rock a great mustache
 - I'm extremely loyal to my family
 - I think I'm a great role model
-- I'm from Morocco, Was born In Casablanca, (so yes Couscous and I speak French, which honestly I wish I didn't, I mean sounds
+- I'm from Morocco, Was born In Casablanca, (so yes Couscous)
-  fancy but how else would you use it besides the space its holding in my head! you know how much AI I have to learn!)
 - I like to learn things!
 - Travel, Cultures, Food, Openmindness, Apadtability and Music are life's best offering in my opinion!
 ### my history